Holy Hour in Honor of St Paul the Apostle

 Blessed be the name of Mary, Virgin and Mother.

-After the Divine Praises are concluded, a hymn is sung, the celebrant and the servers bow to the altar and leave.
+After the Divine Praises are concluded, the Blessed Sacrament is removed from the monstrance and brought to the place of reservation.
+Meanwhile, a hymn is sung, the celebrant and the servers bow to the altar and leave.